oblador/react-native-vector-icons/README.md

 * `color`
 * `fontSize`

+NOTE: On android `Text` doesn't currently support `border*` styles, to circumvent this simply wrap your `Icon` with a `View`.

-By combining some of these you can create for example:
+By combining some of these you can create for example :

 ![type](https://cloud.githubusercontent.com/assets/378279/7667570/33817554-fc0d-11e4-9ad7-4eb60139cfb7.png)
 ![star](https://cloud.githubusercontent.com/assets/378279/7667569/3010dd7e-fc0d-11e4-9696-cb721fe8e98d.png)